atellmer/dark/README.md

 <a name="context"></a>
 ## Context

-Context is needed when you need to synchronize state between deeply nested elements without having to pass props from parent to child.
+Context might be useful when you need to synchronize state between deeply nested elements without having to pass props from parent to child.
 In Dark, the context works with the createContext method and useContext hook.
 Note that memoized intermediate components do not necessarily participate in re-rendering.